-Besides the common raspberry, there is another species which grows in the forests, the berry of which is three times as large as the common, with a very delicate rich yellow tint, though the flavour is less agree-There is also a species of sweet elder, which I have already described.
-The vining honeysuckle is among the most beautiful productions of nature.
+Besides the common raspberries, there is a new species which grows in the forests, the berry, which is three times as large as the common, is a very delicate, rich yellow, but the flavor is less agreeable.
+There is a new species of sweet elder which I have already described.
+The vining honeysuckle is among the first ornaments of nature.

-The sweet flowering-pea grows spontaneously, and in some places ornaments large patches of ground.
-In some small sections red clover is found, differing from the kind cultivated by our farmers, but not less sweet and beautiful; white clover is also found in the upper and mountainous parts.
-Strawberries are indigenous here, and their flavour more delicious than that of any I have tasted in other countries.
+The sweet flowering pea grows spontaneously, and in some places ornaments large patches of ground.
+In some small sections red clover is found, differing, however, from the kind cultivated by our farmers, but not less sweet and beautiful; white clover is found in the upper and mountainous parts.
+Strawberries are indigenous, and their flavor more delicious than any I have tasted in other countries.